Home

 • Keep comment definitions near the end of the relevant section or document so they are easy to find.

-• Use replies for discussion within a thread instead of creating multiple separate comments on the same passage.
+• Use replies for discussion within a thread instead of creating separate top-level comments on the same passage.

 • Use metadata when you need to preserve authorship or timing information.